MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01a-Azure_VM_Linux_Clustering.md

 Duration: 30 minutes

 In this exercise, you will deploy Azure infrastructure compute components necessary to configure Linux clustering.
-This will involve creating a pair of Azure VMs running Linux SUSE in the same availability set.
+This will involve creating a pair of Azure VMs running Linux SUSE in the same availability set and provisioning Azure Bastion.

 ### Task 1: Deploy Azure VMs running Linux SUSE